-- a detailed time-line for achieving the goals outlined
+- Detailed timeline for achieving the goals outlined

 - Proposals that include matching by non-federal funds that can be documented are given priority

-- Proposals with goals that are aligned with NASA’s National Space Grant College and Fellowship Program objectives, and/or the strategic missions of one or more of NASA’s Mission Directorates may be given preference over those with no NASA relevance
+- Proposals with goals that are more closely aligned with NASA’s National Space Grant College and Fellowship Program objectives, and/or the strategic missions of one or more of NASA’s Mission Directorates, may be given preference over those with no NASA relevance

-- Fellowship recipients are expected to keep WSGC informed of their progress.
+- Fellowship recipients are expected to keep WSGC informed of their progress with monthly report surveys

-- A written FINAL REPORT is required and must be submitted in a timely manner following the completion of the fellowship.
+- A final report survey is required and must be submitted in a timely manner following the completion of the fellowship

 - The student awardee should participate in publication of any research results.
 WSGC must be informed of any publications resulting from our funding.

 - Students must participate in a minimum of 5 hours of public science outreach activities during the fellowship year.
-This can include activities like: Science Fair Judging, volunteering for Women in Science, mentoring students, helping with summer science camps, etc.
+This can include activities like: Science Fair judging, Women in STEM volunteering, Science Kitchen outreach activities, High-Altitude Balloon Program outreach activities, mentoring students, helping with summer science camps, etc.